-- <fit_intercept>, boolean, optional field, determines whether to calculate the intercept for this model.
+• <fit_intercept>, boolean, optional field, determines whether to calculate the intercept for this model.
 If set to False, no intercept will be used in the calculations (e.g. data is expected to be already centered).

-Default: True - <verbose>, boolean or integer, optional field, use verbose mode when fitting the model.
+- <verbose>, boolean or integer, optional field, use verbose mode when fitting the model.
 Default: False - <normalize>, boolean, optional field, if True, the regressors X will be normalized before regression.
-Default: True - <precompute>, boolean or string, optional field, determines whether to use a precomputed Gram matrix to speed up calculations.
-If set to 'auto,' RAVEN will decide.
-The Gram matrix can also be passed as an argument.
-Available options are [True False 'auto' array-like].

-- <max_iter>, integer, optional field, specifies the maximum number of iterations.
-Default: 500 - <max_n_alphas>, integer, optional field, specifies the maximum number of points on the path used to compute the residuals in the cross-validation.
-Default: 1000 - <eps>, float, optional field, specifies the machine precision regularization in the computation of the Cholesky diagonal factors.
+• <max_iter>, integer, optional field, specifies the maximum number of iterations.

+• <max_n_alphas>, integer, optional field, specifies the maximum number of points on the path used to compute the residuals in the cross-validation.

+• <eps>, float, optional field, specifies the machine precision regularization in the computation of the Cholesky diagonal factors.
 Increase this for very ill-conditioned systems.
-Default: 2.2204460492503131e-16